moiamond/rtsp2h5-demo/README.md

 URL: `http://{SERVER IP}:7000/app/viewer.html`

 Server side:
-* Use python to host a web server
+* Use Python to host a web server
-* Use ffmpeg to generate HLS
+* Use FFmpeg to generate HLS

 Client side:
 * Use [video.js](https://github.com/videojs/video.js) to playback HLS